SexChrLab/PopInf/README.md

 To deactivate the `PopInf` environment: \
 `source deactivate PopInf`

-### Add additional programs to the environment
+### Adding GATK to the PopInf environment
-To use GATK in the conda environment, you must register it.
-After activating the environment, type the following into the command line: \
+To use GATK in the conda environment, you must download it from the Broad Institute and register it.
+After downloading the GATK v3.7 jar file, activate the PopInf environment, type the following into the command line: \
 `gatk-register <path and name of gatk jar file>`

-Please note that "`<path and name of gatk jar file>`" is the path and file name for the gatk.jar file.
+Please note that "`<path and name of gatk jar file>`" is the path and file name for the GenomeAnalysisTK.jar file.
 The jar file must be downloaded independently.
 See: https://bioconda.github.io/recipes/gatk/README.html

+To download the GATK 3.7 jar file go to: https://software.broadinstitute.org/gatk/download/archive

+There, click the "GATK 2-3" tab.
+The different versions of GATK will appear to download.
+Click GenomeAnalysisTK-3.7-0-gcfedb67.tar.bz2 and unpack this file.
+`tar xvfj GenomeAnalysisTK-3.7-0-gcfedb67.tar.bz2`

+The jar file is called `GenomeAnalysisTK.jar`

 ## Step 2: Prepare the reference panel VCFs and sample information file
 See the readme file in the folder called "`Reference_Panel`".

 Please make sure the reference panel VCF is separated by chromosome and gzipped.
-The sample information text file we use is located: `Sample_Information/` and the file name is `ThousandGenomesSamples_AdmxRm.txt`
+The sample information text file we use as example is located: `Sample_Information/` and the file name is `ThousandGenomesSamples_AdmxRm.txt`

+If you are running PopInf with the test data in this repository, the reference panel VCFs and sample information file are already prepared and added to the configuration file.

+## Step 3: Download the reference genome used for mapping
+The 1000 genomes data was mapped to GRCh37.
+If you do not have this reference genome already, please follow the steps outlined in the folder called `Reference_Genome`.
+If you are using a different reference genome, Specify the full path and file name in the configuration file (step 5).

-## Step 3: Prepare the unknown samples VCFs and sample information file
+## Step 4: Prepare the unknown samples VCFs and sample information file
 See the readme file in the folder called "`Unknown_Samples`".

 Please make sure the unknown samples VCF is separated by chromosome and gzipped.
-The sample information text file we use is located: `Sample_Information/` and the file name is `ThousandGenomesSamples_Admx_samples.txt`
+The sample information text file we use as example is located: `Sample_Information/` and the file name is `ThousandGenomesSamples_Admx_samples.txt`

+If you are running PopInf with the test data in this repository, the unknown samples VCFs and sample information file are already prepared and added to the configuration file.

-## Step 4: Edit the configuration file
+## Step 5: Edit the configuration file
 Associated with the Snakefile is a configuration file in json format.
 This file has 16 pieces of information needed to run the Snakefile.
 To run PopInf, go through all lines in the configuration file and make sure to change the content as specified.
 The config file is named `popInf.config.json` and is located in this folder.
 See below for details.
 We also provide an example our configuration file below: